Falling Merchandise Injuries

 The Occupational Safety & Health Administration (OSHA) reports that construction workers are at a high risk of suffering a serious injury from a falling object when working under cranes, scaffolds, or basically anywhere overhead work is being performed.
 There is also a danger from flying objects when pushing, pulling, or prying being done at the job site, causing objects to become airborne.
 The statistics are quite shocking - there are over 50,000 "struck by falling object" OSHA incidents each and every year in the United States, according to EHStoday.com.
 That means a construction worker is injured by a dropped or falling object every 10 minutes.Common Causes of Falling Objects at Jobsites

 There are many reasons why objects suddenly fall or become airborne, at a job site, including:

 - Negligence by the owner of the property;

 - Negligence by a subcontractor;

 - Careless or reckless behavior by a co-worker or pedestrian;

 - Workers were poorly trained about proper safety protocols

 An object suddenly falling and hitting someone often results in serious, life-threatening injuries.
-This is because the object is often traveling at a high rate of speed and winds up colliding with someone’s head.
+This is because the object often travels at a high rate of speed and winds up colliding with someone’s head.
 This means injuries caused by a falling object may include:

 There is a negligence doctrine under the law called res ipsa loquitur, which means “the thing speaks for itself.”
 In falling object injury or wrongful death cases, this means that when an object suddenly drops from the sky onto someone, it goes without saying that someone has been negligent.
 Basically, in the absence of negligence, an object does not fall on people.
 This doctrine means the threshold is somewhat lower to assess liability in a falling object injury case.